miranda-ng/miranda-ng/libs/libmdbx/src/README.md

 7. Fast estimation of range query result volume, i.e. how many items can be found between a `KEY1` and a `KEY2`.
 This is a prerequisite for build and/or optimize query execution plans.
   > _libmdbx_ performs a rough estimate based on common B-tree pages of the paths from root to corresponding keys.

-8. `mdbx_chk` tool for database integrity check.
+8. `mdbx_chk` utility for database integrity check.
+Since version 0.9.1, the utility supports checking the database using any of the three meta pages and the ability to switch to it.

 9. Automated steady sync-to-disk upon several thresholds and/or timeout via cheap polling.

 10. Sequence generation and three persistent 64-bit markers.

-11. Callback for lack-of-space condition of database that allows you to control and/or resolve such situations.
+11. Handle-Slow-Readers callback to resolve a database full/overflow issues due to long-lived read transaction(s).

 12. Support for opening databases in the exclusive mode, including on a network share.

-### Added Abilities:
+## Added Abilities

 1. Zero-length for keys and values.